rishabh-ink/voxel-hologram/readme.md

   # This directory contains your custom code renderers.
 For example, if you want to have coffee_examples in your code, write a CoffeeScript renderer and place it in this folder.
   code_example_renderers: '<Path to your bower_components directory>/voxel-hologram/dist/_templates/code_example_renderers'

-  # This file renders the code example and prints the code.
-  custom_markdown: '<Path to your bower_components directory>/voxel-hologram/dist/_templates/voxel_hologram_markdown_renderer.rb'

   # These directories contain additional images and fonts required by the Voxel theme.
   dependencies:
     - '<Path to your bower_components directory>/voxel/dist/images'